If the boilers pack up and there’s no hot water or heating, leaseholders and residents will want it fixed quickly.

 Before we go on, here’s a quick reminder of the rules on consulting leaseholders for major works.
 Skip to the next section if you’re already familiar with this!

-If you’re going to be carrying out major works that will cost any one leaseholder more than £250 in a calendar year, you must follow the statutory Section 20 consultation process as set out here.
+If you’re going to be carrying out major works that will cost any one leaseholder more than £250 in a calendar year, you must follow the statutory Section 20 consultation process.

 If you don’t consult, then you may not be able to recover more than this £250 from each leaseholder – and this generally doesn’t go very far in most major works projects!
 So, consultation is key.